 Innocence Canada will mark Wrongful Conviction Day on October 3rd, 2019 with an intimate cocktail and dinner in Toronto, Ontario.
 The evening will be centered around the wrongly convicted with three awards being presented to selected supporters of the cause.

 The Rubin Hurricane Champion of Justice Award is given to an individual or group who has in some significant way helped champion the cause of the wrongly convicted.
-Past recipients include: Rubin “Hurricane” Carter (2015), Peter Meier (2016), Joyce Milgaard (2017), and Marlys Edwardh (2018).
+Past recipients include: Rubin “Hurricane” Carter (2015), Peter Meier (2016), Joyce Milgaard (2017), Marlys Edwardh (2018), and Paul Copeland and Justice Melvyn Green (2019).

 The Tracey Tyler Award is given to an individual or group who through the news media, documentary or film has through an article or a body of work over the years helped to expose wrongful convictions.
-Past recipients include: Tracey Tyler (2015), Rachel Mendleson (2016), CBC Fifth Estate (2017), and Tim Bousquet (2018).
+Past recipients include: Tracey Tyler (2015), Rachel Mendleson (2016), CBC Fifth Estate (2017), Tim Bousquet (2018), and Avery Haines, Madeline McNair and CTVW5 (2019).

 Wrongful Conviction Day would not be possible without our generous sponsors.
 Innocence Canada thanks the following organizations, law firms and individuals for their support: